doph/arbtt2toggl/README.md

 ## Notes
 Hardcoding a workspace ID and project IDs is not user friendly, but it made the script a lot easier to bang out.
 You can find your API key at the bottom of your Toggl Profile Settings.
 Your workspace ID and project ID[s] can be found in the toggl url if you navigate to a project, e.g. `https://track.toggl.com/{your_workspace_id}/projects/{your_project_id}/team`

-I believe the only user-specific bit I left in the script that you may need to change is the LA timezone.